GT-tronics/ionic-dx-qcc/docs/api-init.md

 * this service is global to all pages
 ### Parameters
 * *sysEvent* : callback function
-    * function to handle BLE on/off event
+    * function to handle BT on/off event
     * callback object is
         ```
         {